Global Solutions of a Surface Quasi-Geostrophic Front Equation: Introduction

 We contrast these front solutions with SQG patches, in which

-where $\Omega(t) \subset \R^2$ is a simply-connected region with compact closure and smooth boundary.
+where $\Omega(t) \subset \R^2$ is a bounded, simply-connected region with smooth boundary.
 Contour dynamics equations for the motion of patches in SQG, Euler, and generalized SQG (with arbitrary values of $0<\alpha\le 2$) are straightforward to write down, although they require an appropriate regularization of a locally non-integrable singularity in the Green's function of $(-\Delta)^{\alpha/2}$ when $0<\alpha \le 1$.
-Local well-posedness of the contour dynamics equations for SQG and generalized SQG patches is proved in \cite{CCCGW12,CCG18, Gan08}.
+Local well-posedness of the contour dynamics equations for SQG and generalized SQG patches is proved in \cite{CCG18, Gan08}, and generalized SQG patches in the more locally singular regime $0<\alpha<1$ are studied in \cite{CCCGW12, KR20a, KR20b}.

 The boundary of a vortex patch in the Euler equation remains globally smooth in time \cite{BeCo, Che, Che1}, but this question remains open for SQG patches.
 Splash singularities cannot occur in a smooth boundary of an SQG patch \cite{GS14}, while numerical results suggest the formation of complex, self-similar singularities in a single patch \cite{Dri, SD19}, and a curvature blow up when two patches touch \cite{CFMR05}.
-Singularity formation in the boundary of generalized SQG patches has been proved in the presence of a rigid boundary when $\alpha$ is sufficiently close to $2$ \cite{KYZ17, KiRyYaZl}, and a class of nontrivial global smooth solutions for SQG patches is constructed in \cite{CCGS16a, CCGS16b, GS18}.
+Singularity formation in the boundary of generalized SQG patches has been proved in the presence of a rigid boundary when $\alpha$ is sufficiently close to $2$ \cite{KiRyYaZl, KYZ17}, and a class of nontrivial global smooth solutions for SQG patches is constructed in \cite{CCGS16a, CCGS16b, GS18}.

+When $0<\alpha <1$, it is straightforward to derive contour dynamics equations for fronts in the same way as one does for patches.
+In that case, C\'{o}rdoba \textit{et.~al.}\cite{CGI17} prove the global well-posedness of the initial-value problem on $\R$ for small, smooth generalized SQG fronts.